-This summer, while our family’s camping trip was through Sequoia & Kings Canyon National Parks, we knew we wanted to squeeze in a visit to Lake Tahoe.
+This summer, we planned a family camping trip at Sequoia & Kings Canyon National Parks.
+But we knew we wanted to squeeze in a visit to Lake Tahoe.
 We’d never experienced Tahoe in the summer.
 And since we are considering moving there permanently, we wanted to check out the summer scene for ourselves.
-In July, we knew we’d enjoy the beautiful lake, the water sports, and the perfect weather – usually in the high 70s, no humidity and no bugs!
+In July, we knew we’d enjoy the beautiful lake, the water sports, and the perfect weather – usually in the high 70s, with no humidity and no bugs!

 But then we read headlines that Squaw Valley planned to be open in July and we realized we could also SKI!!